ME-ICA/tedana/docs/multi-echo.rst

 :math:`\frac{{\Delta}{S(TE_n)}}{S(TE_n)}` we see that there is no echo time dependence.

 In the right column, we consider changes that are related to brain activity, that is the two brain states here (x and y) could be a baseline and task activated state.
-These we term as :math:`{\Delta}{R_2^*}`.
+These we term as :math:`{\Delta}{R_2^*}` which is equivilent to the inverse of :math:`{T_2^*}`.
 Again we can plot the change in the signal between these two states as a function of echo time, finding that the signal rises and falls.
 If we compare this curve to the original signal we find that magnitude of the changes is dependent on the echo time.

 .. image:: /_static/physics_kundu_2017_TE_dependence.jpg
+Adapted from  `Kundu et al. (2017)`_.

-For a comprehensive review, see `Kundu et al. (2017)`_.
+For a more comprehensive review of these topics and others, see `Kundu et al. (2017)`_.

 .. _TEs: http://mriquestions.com/tr-and-te.html
 .. _BOLD signal: http://www.fil.ion.ucl.ac.uk/spm/course/slides10-zurich/Kerstin_BOLD.pdf